Pillar 3: Offer Employee ASSISTANCE

 - Stress, whether work-related or not

-- Alcohol and other drug abuse, including prescription drug abuse
+- Alcohol and other substance misuse, including misuse of prescription drugs

 - Major life transitions